CalNicklin/frontend-tech-test/journal.md

 Then annotate and document the code, update readme.

 Then strip out all the unused code and make sure everything is as clean as possible.

+Now I've written my playwright tests and they're failing so I'm checking the tests are correct.